samer-noureddine/REPN400/README.md

 ## Support
-For any issues or questions, please contact us at [samer.a.noureddine@gmail.com](mailto:samer.a.noureddine@gmail.com).
+For assistance or inquiries, please contact [samer.a.noureddine@gmail.com](mailto:samer.a.noureddine@gmail.com).